 So, if you are a director or support your organisation’s directors, you must get across the requirements and prepare yourself for what’s to come.

-Applications open on the 1 November 2021, so time to get cracking!
+Applications have opened, so time to get cracking!

 When do you need to apply?